rshah26-pm/snowboarding-assistant/README.md

 - Tavily (web search)
 - Geopy (location services)
 - Langchain (AI agent framework)
+- Cursor (not part of the app, but certainly a part of how the app was built :wink:)

 ## Configuration
 Snowboarding assistant can be configured through environment variables or a streamlit config file.